 - They weren’t kings.
 The Magi were an ancient combination of scientist and priest.
 They were wise interpreters of dreams and studied the heavens for answers and signs.
-They were powerful, well connected, and influential, but not kings.
+They were educated, respected, powerful, well connected, and influential, but not kings.

 - By the time the Magi planned their trip, financed the trip, and completed their long and difficult trip, Jesus was no longer a babe in the manger.
 He was a year or so old.

 The Wise Ones are seeking.
 They are doing the best they can to figure out the answers, and so are we.
 God honors and answers our seeking.

 What do they bring?

 - Gold- They expect to find a king.
 They were searching for a leader who is worthy to be followed, worthy to give our allegiance.